Frankel property and Maximum Principle at Infinity for complete minimal hypersurfaces: Introduction

 \section{Introduction}

-In this paper we study complete minimal hypersurfaces $\Sigma$ in Riemannian $n-$manifolds $\amb ^n$, $4 \leq n\leq 7$, and we obtain some results in the spirit of work we know when $n \leq 3$.
-The recent papers \cite{OChoCLi22,OChoCLiDStr22} inspired this endeavor (see also \cite{GCatPMasARon22} for an alternative proof).

-In 1897, J. Hadamard \cite{JHad97} proved two geodesics on a strictly convex $2-$sphere must intersect if one of them is compact.
+In 1897, J. Hadamard \cite{JHad97} proved that two complete and embedded geodesics on a strictly convex $2-$sphere must intersect if one of them is compact.
 The closure of an embedded complete geodesic is a geodesic lamination.
-In the Appendix, we prove a geodesic lamination of a strictly convex $2-$sphere is one embedded compact geodesic (recall a lamination is closed).
+If a geodesic lamination of a strictly convex sphere were not one compact geodesic, then it would contain a stable geodesic.
+Using the formula for the second variation of arc length and a log-cut-off trick, one sees there is no such stable geodesic.
 Hence an embedded complete geodesic on such a $2-$sphere (e.g., an ellipsoid) is a compact (circle) geodesic.
-When $n=3$, we have:
+In the Appendix, we provide another proof of this using the Gauss-Bonnet Theorem.
+When the ambient dimension is three, we have:

-\begin{quote} {\bf Theorem \cite{HRos01}.} {\it Let $\amb ^3$ be a closed orientable manifold with positive Ricci curvature, $\Ricb > 0$.
+\begin{quote} {\bf Theorem \cite{HRos01}.} {\it Let $\amb ^3$ be a closed orientable manifold with positive Ricci curvature.
 If $\Sigma$ is an injectively immersed complete orientable minimal surface of bounded curvature in $\amb ^3$, then $\Sigma$ is compact.} \end{quote}

-The idea behind these theorems is when the closure of a minimal hypersurface $\Sigma$ is a minimal lamination $\mathcal L$, then $\Sigma$ is properly embedded or there is a limit leaf $L \in \mathcal L$ ($L$ may be $\Sigma$) that is stable.
-The ambient geometry and knowledge of stable minimal hypersurfaces exclude the existence of $L$.
+The idea behind these theorems is that when the closure of a minimal hypersurface $\Sigma$ is a minimal lamination $\mathcal L$, then $\Sigma$ is properly embedded or there is a limit leaf $L \in \mathcal L$ ($L$ maybe $\Sigma$) that is stable.
+To exclude $L$, we might ask ourself three different questions: \begin{itemize} \item When do two minimal hypersurfaces necessarily intersect? \item When do two minimal hypersurfaces satisfy a Maximum Principle at Infinity: if $\Sigma _1\cap \Sigma _2 = \emptyset$ then the distance between $\Sigma _1 $ and $\Sigma _2$ is bounded away from zero? \item When does the ambient geometry determine the non-existence of stable two-sided minimal hypersurfaces? \end{itemize}